 While certain components of the wealth management process can feature guaranteed solutions, it’s important to understand that, more often than not, the planning and management process is about probabilities arrived at through extensive back-testing and ‘stress-tests’ using sophisticated technology combined with common sense.

-For those for whom a lifetime of income is less of an issue than wealth preservation and management, you can learn more about the IFG approach to asset management by downloading the IFG Investment Philosophy.
+You can learn more about the IFG approach to asset management by downloading the IFG Investment Philosophy.
 You’ll find it straightforward.

 All financial and retirement planning, as well as all investment advisory services, are provided on a fee-only basis.

 IFG clients have access to virtually the entire investment universe of investment choices, including institutional-level asset management in separately managed accounts optimized for tax efficiency.
 You can learn more about IFG’s screening and selection process here.